Cyril-Meyer/DeepSCEM/README.md

 1. 2D models are very effective, especially if physical data are [registered](https://en.wikipedia.org/wiki/Image_registration).
    Don't go with 3D model unless you have particular reason.
-2. Size of model is important but not as much important as patch size.
+2. Size of model is important but not as much important as patch and batch size.
-3. Prefer larger patch size than larger batch size
+3. Prefer larger patch size than larger batch size, especially for 2D models.
-4. Always use as large patch as possible for prediction
+4. Always use as large patch as possible for prediction.
    1. Patch size in prediction can be a lot larger than in training as we do not compute gradients.